 - Transportation to and from Red Mountain Pass

-- Small amt (10-15lbs) of personal items transported to & from hut
+- Small duffle (10-15lbs) of personal equipment transported to and from the hut via snowmobile

-- Travel to and from the clinic start Ouray, Colorado
+- Travel to and from the clinic starts in Ouray, Colorado

 - Personal ski equipment (AT skis, AT ski boots skins, and splitboards available for rent at a reasonable cost)